Dreams in Esoteric Work

 Some years later I found a file on the internet describing old Christian (and Hebrew) dream interpretation, with thousand of years experience, and found out it was the same method as I had found.

 I read Fritz Pearl’s dream interpretation and it confirmed my findings, just as also Erich Fromm did.
 Erich Fromm also told that man could interpret his dreams under hypnosis, but he lost the understanding after awakening.
 The dreams are sent to the astral body, physically represented by the limbic system, the subconscious, and from there we sometimes become aware of the dreams when we wake up.
 It seems to be a rest of an old communication channel from the super-conscious to the subconscious from before we developed our middle brain, our ‘I’.

 Erich Fromm tells that this dream language are the same we find used in old fairy tales and in the Bible as parables, that these texts have more than one level of information, that our subconscious understand the deeper level where our conscious brain only understand the upper layer, just as in dreams.

-Jung concentrates on the feeling’s in dream interpretation where the other concentrates on the symbols, like Chinese signs, as concrete guidance from God or the higher ‘I’, depending on context.
+Jung concentrates on the feeling’s in dream interpretation where the other concentrates on the symbols, like Chinese characters, Logograms, as concrete guidance from God or the higher ‘I’, depending on context.

 In the first part I have references to esoteric texts, in the second part a table relating the technical terms within different traditions including Jung, Steiner, Aristotle, and Kabbalah, and in the third part practical dream interpretation.